10 Best Gold Prospecting Locations in Wyoming

 – Obtain necessary permits from the BLM

-– Research claim ownership
+– Verify claim ownership to avoid trespassing

-– Understand seasonal restrictions
+– Check seasonal restrictions that may limit access

 Safety Tips:

-– Never prospect alone
+– Never prospect alone in remote areas

-– Check weather forecasts
+– Check weather forecasts and fire conditions

 Conclusion